-External decorations

-Repair category 2
+External decorations Repair category 2 Notes The external decorations are weathered/corroding and require attention.

-Notes The front of the property appears to have recently been repainted including the joinery and external wall surface (excluding the window sill).
-The external decorations to the side and rear of the property are beginning to deteriorate/corrode and will require attention.
 The condition of the joinery should be checked and repaired as necessary during redecoration.
+Paint finishes and decorated external surfaces will require redecoration on a regular basis.